hoodiecrow/ConsTcl/README.md

 #### list? procedure

 The `` list? `` predicate tests if a pair is part of a proper list, one that ends with NIL.
-See figure showing [proper and improper lists](https://github.com/hoodiecrow/ConsTcl#fig:a-proper-list-and-two-improper-ones).
+See the figure showing [proper and improper lists](https://github.com/hoodiecrow/ConsTcl#fig:a-proper-list-and-two-improper-ones).

 <table border=1><thead><tr><th colspan=2 align="left">list? (public)</th></tr></thead><tr><td>val</td><td>a value</td></tr><tr><td><i>Returns:</i></td><td>a boolean</td></tr></table>